 Stay at the headquarters hotel.
 All travel and hotel expenses are covered by the conference.
 Arrival Thursday prior to the conference and departure Thursday evening or Friday morning after the conference.

 Throughout the week:

 - Participate in all conference committee meetings on-site

-- Conduct preliminary interviews with prospective N+3 Conference Chair applicants
+- Conduct preliminary conversations with prospective N+3 Conference Chair applicants

 - Talk with potential conference volunteers

 - Talk with SIGGRAPH community luminaries regarding strategic directions

 - Participate in any activity planned to recruit conference volunteers